 Lemon blueberry French toast is the breakfast food my family always asks me to make.
 Seeded semolina bread is soaked in a mixture of vanilla, eggs, sugar, and cream and fried until golden.
 Fresh blueberries, lemon zest, and copious amounts of powdered sugar seal the deal on this very simple but delicious breakfast.

 Editor’s Note: Originally Published on June 4, 2018.
 Updated with full process shots and expanded info.

-Weekdays are usually pretty busy in our house and breakfast is usually consumed in the car while driving the kids to school.
+Weekdays are usually pretty busy in our house and quick breakfast items like chocolate chip banana bread are usually consumed in the car while driving the kids to school.

 But on the weekend we can usually find some time to eat breakfast together and when we do, lemon blueberry French toast is almost always on the menu.

 I love using leftover semolina bread to make the French toast because it stands up really well to the eggy mixture and the pop of flavor from the sesame seeds takes it over the top.